Start with AI

 Edge Functions: Specify lightweight logic that requires edge computing capability.

-Example: "Write an Edge Functions to implement geolocation redirection."
+Example: "Please write an Edge Functions to implement geolocation redirection."

 Full-stack application: Emphasize the project includes frontend and backend.

-Example: "Develop a full-stack application to get local weather in real time, using React for frontend and Node Functions for backend."
+Example: "Develop a full-stack application to get local weather in real time, using React for the frontend and Node Functions for the backend."

-AI Rule file: Specify the use of a specific AI rule file to guide AI.
+AI Rule file: Specify the use of a specific AI rule file to guide the AI.

-Example: "Refer to the rules in the mdc file and generate code compliant with EdgeOne Pages standard."
+Example: "Refer to the rules in the mdc file and generate code compliant with EdgeOne Pages standards."

-Providing appropriate AI context helps AI better understand your project.
+Provide appropriate AI context to help the AI better understand your project.

 Fully utilize context files: Supplement the project structure, API interface, or business logic appropriately in pages-llms.mdc.
-The AI IDE will automatically load these rules to ensure AI-generated code meets project requirements.
+AI IDE will automatically load these rules to ensure the generated code meets project requirements.

-Write a high-quality readme: This is the key entry for AI to understand the project.
-A clear, detailed README.md should include project introduction, technology stack, run/deployment guide, and key module descriptions, helping AI quickly grasp the project's holistic picture and provide accurate recommendations.
+Write a high-quality README: This is the key entry for AI to understand the project.
+A clear, detailed README.md should include project introduction, technology stack, deployment guide, and key module description to help AI quickly grasp the holistic picture and provide accurate recommendations.